Fergus-Stonehouse/Pub-Quiz/README.md

 ### Local vs Deployment

 There are no notable differences between my local developed site and the GitHub pages deployed site.
+It was also viewed repeatedly on a mobile phone to see any differences.

 ## Credits